paulreece42/hugo-ke8muj/content/posts/stratum-1-ntp-server-from-wwv.md

 To set this up, I took my Yaesu FT-891, a SignaLink USB[^1], and a Raspberry Pi 3

 First tried with Rasbian Linux, and got pretty close with the alsa-oss wrappers, but in the end had no luck.
-Not sure why, it appeared to be working, but I just never got a clear read on a crystal-clear singal from CHU.
+Not sure why, it appeared to be working, but I just never got a clear read on a crystal-clear signal from CHU.
 YMMV.

 Tried again with FreeBSD 13.0 on the pi, and the configuration was pretty much plug and play: